Property factors and managers

 You must pay your share of:

-Landlords are responsible for paying the factor fees of the homes they own.
+Landlords are responsible for paying fees and costs for the homes they own.

-Every owner has to pay their share of the factor's fees even if they voted against hiring one.
+Every owner must pay their share even if they voted against hiring a factor.

-Your factor must give you a reasonable time to repay unpaid debts and tell you about debt advice services.
+Your factor must give you a reasonable time to pay and tell you about debt advice services.

 Registration